How to become a certified LGBT Business Enterprise

-LGBT+ businesses are a force to be reckoned with.
+LGBTQ+ businesses are a force to be reckoned with.
 They contribute about $1.7 trillion to the U.S. economy each year, according to the National LGBT Chamber of Commerce (NGLCC), which represents 1.4 million business owners.

 The importance of certification

-The NGLCC was established in 2002 to be the voice of LGBT+ business owners nationwide.
+The NGLCC was established in 2002 to be the voice of LGBTQ+ business owners nationwide.
 Today, it offers a number of educational, advocacy and business development programs globally.
 It’s also the exclusive third-party certification body for LGBTBEs.